XiaoLey/PKG.cmake/README.md

 )
 ```

-Of course, a custom version number is also an option (if not defined, the function will get from the property `VERSION` of the `_NAME`, if the acquisition fails, versioning is ignored, i.e. the `*-config-version.cmake` file is not generated).
+Of course, a custom version number is also an keyword (if not defined, the function will get from the property `VERSION` of the `_NAME`, if the acquisition fails, versioning is ignored, i.e. the `*-config-version.cmake` file is not generated).
 The option `_DISABLE_VERSION` enforces that the `*-config-version.cmake` file is not generated under any circumstances.

 A slightly more complete example of a dynamic library installation: